 Once you have all of these keywords, now get their volumes using “Get Search Volume for a list of keywords…”

 Click on “Get Search Volume” followed by the “Keyword Ideas” tab and you see this:

 Using the Download button, download the keywords and their volumes.
-Now you can prioritize based off the volume.
+Now you can prioritize based on the volume.

 As you can see, I also put the type of word next to it.
 As a broad rule, plural = research and singular = conversion.
 This doesn’t mean to throw out the research words though – these can be awesome blog posts or other types of content to drive people to your website (remember the whole “inbound marketing” funnel).

-A few more tools to use are UberSuggest and Google Suggest to find ideas for keywords to investigate within the Keyword Planner.
+A few more tools are UberSuggest and Google Suggest to find ideas for keywords to investigate within the Keyword Planner.

-UberSuggest is an awesome tool that scrapes all of the suggests from Google Suggest and presents them to you in alphabetical format.
+UberSuggest is an awesome tool that scrapes all of the suggestions from Google Suggest and presents them to you in alphabetical format.
 For example, [brooklyn haircut] gives more ideas: